lucia-garzon/idm221-lg852/Prototype.md

 As a result, I gained a better understanding of how interaction design contributes to making products that understand people, increasing my interest towards creating intuitive experiences.

 ## User
-First, this redesign and rebranding process began with choosing an app with q singular focus and researching its target user.
+First, this redesign and rebranding process began with choosing an app with a singular focus and researching its target user.
 Waffle, now reimagined into Inkling, is a group journaling app for couples, family and friends to collaborate and write journal entries together.

 Since Inkling targets youth and college-age adults to create shared journals, this is where Sammy comes in.
 As a college freshman seeking to keep friendships from high school strong, Sammy is a perfect match.